AFRICOM Volunteer Internship Program (AVIP)

-Headquarters United States Africa Command (USAFRICOM) offers volunteer opportunities to students enrolled in an accredited trade school, college or university.
-While general public law prohibits the Federal government from accepting volunteer service in most situations, prohibiting unpaid service to the Federal government or to provide service with the understanding that pay is waived, Title 5 U.S. Code § 3111: “Acceptance of Volunteer Service”, allows the ‘employment’ of students to further their educational goals while gain experience in their field of study.
+U.S. Africa Command (AFRICOM) offers volunteer opportunities to students enrolled in an accredited trade school, college, or university.
+While general public law prohibits the federal government from accepting volunteer and unpaid service in most situations, provisions under Title 5 U.S. Code § 3111: “Acceptance of Volunteer Service” allows the ‘employment’ of students to further their educational goals while gaining experience in their field of study with the understanding that pay is waived.

-Student volunteers are exposed to and learn about the Department of Defense work environment.
-It is a culture which promotes high standards of personal and organizational integrity, honesty, and respect for all people.
+While enrolled in the AFRICOM Volunteer Internship Program (AVIP) student volunteers are exposed to and learn about the Department of Defense work environment, a culture that promotes high standards of personal and organizational integrity, honesty, and respect for all people.
 This program is further enriched with the following benefits:

 Collaboration with diverse military and civilian communities